KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
-<b> Lab | <b> C programming Lab
+<b> Lab | <b> Programming for problem Solving Lab
-<b> Experiment|     <b> 2.
-(KCS-101/KCS-201)	Write A Program to find reverse of a number.
+<b> Experiment|     <b> 2.Write A Program to find reverse of a number.

 <h5> Objective : </h5>

-To be familiar with syntax and structure of C-programming To learn problem solving techniques using C
-To introduce students to the basic knowledge of programming fundamentals of C language.
-To impart writing skill of C programming to the students and solving problems.
+        The major objective is to provide students with understanding of syntax and structure of C-programming.Introduce students to the basic knowledge of programming fundamentals of C language.
+To be familiar with problem solving techniques using C and To impart writing skill of C programming to the students and solving problems.

-<h5> About the Experiment : Write A Program to find reverse of a number </h5>
+<h5> About the Experiment :  </h5>
+The Program takes an input an integer from the user,It uses while loop'within the while loop uses modulo,multiplication and division to find reverse of number

-The main idea to find sum of digits can be divided in three steps.

-Step 1 : Isolate the last digit in number. lastDigit = number % 10.
-The modulo operator (%) returns the remainder of a divison. <br>
-Step 2 : Append lastDigit to reverse. reverse = (reverse * 10) + lastDigit.<br>
-Step 3 : Remove last digit from number. number = number / 10.<br>
-Step 4 : Iterate this process. while (number > 0)

 <h5> Target Audience : </h5>